strapi/sdk-js/README.md

 ### Installation

-Install the SDK as a dependency in your project:
+Install the client as a dependency in your project:

 **NPM**